 In the Encyclopedia of Disney Characters book, for the entry of this film, the book takes note of Ariel not wearing any clothes when she first becomes human, and identifies this as a "fun fact''.
 A wonder how they got away with that.

-Milder example in the french version: to translate Ursula's line "They come floating to my cauldrons, crying SPELLS, URSULA PLEASE!", the translators put "Elles débarquent dans me chaudrons en brayant URSULA SAUVE-NOUS!".
-It literally means "They turn up in my cauldrons, yelling URSULA, SAVE US!", but both the words used for "turning up" and "yelling" are slang terms that aren't very likely to be used in a Disney movie otherwise.
+Milder example in the French version: to translate Ursula's line "They come floating to my cauldrons, crying SPELLS, URSULA PLEASE!", the translators put "Elles débarquent dans me chaudrons en brayant URSULA SAUVE-NOUS!".
+It literally means "They turn up in my cauldrons, yelling URSULA, SAVE US!", but both the words used for "turning up" and "yelling" are sexual slang terms that aren't very likely to be used in a Disney movie otherwise.

 When Ursula is explaining the terms of the deal to Ariel, one of her tentacles casually curls around Ariel's right shoulder.
 Ariel, with a very uncomfortable look, pushes the tentacle away and watches it warily for a couple of seconds.
 It's easy to miss, but it makes the whole scene so much creepier.

 While trying to get Eric to kiss her, right before he almost does, Ariel gives him a really suggestive look,